kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

     print(f"The sum of both variables is {arg1 + arg2}.")
 ```

-Once a function is defined (using the `def` keyword), it can then be called as many times as we want:
+Once a function is defined (using the `def` keyword), it can be called as many times as we want:

 ```{code-cell}
 print_sum(1, 4)